-- 2.1 This Scheme is made by Dover District Council pursuant to Section 18 of the Local Government and Housing Act 1989 (as amended by Section 99 of the Local Government Act 2000) and the Local Authorities (Members' Allowances) Regulations 2003. - 2.2 This Scheme has effect from 17 December 2003 and applies to the payment of members' allowances from 18 December 2003 until 31 March 2004 and subsequent years thereafter (subject to any revocation or amendment). - 2.3 The Scheme shall remain in force unless and until revoked by the Council with effect from the beginning of a year. - 2.4 The Scheme may be amended at any time provided that regard is had to the recommendations of the independent remuneration panel. - 2.5 Following the report from the independent remuneration panel in January 2005, the Council amended this Scheme at its Annual Meeting held on 11 May 2005; such amendments comprised of (a) inserting amended Schedules 1 (Basic Allowance), 2 (Special Responsibility Allowances) and 3 (Travelling and Subsistence Allowance) and (b) inserting paragraph 7A and Schedule 5 (Dependants Carers' Allowance).
+- 2.1 This Scheme is made by Dover District Council pursuant to Section 18 of the Local Government and Housing Act 1989 (as amended by Section 99 of the Local Government Act 2000) and the Local Authorities (Members' Allowances) Regulations 2003. - 2.2 This Scheme has effect from 4 March 2015 and applies to the payment of members' allowances from 4 March 2015 until 31 March 2016 and subsequent years thereafter (subject to any revocation or amendment). - 2.3 The Scheme shall remain in force unless and until revoked by the Council with effect from the beginning of a year. - 2.4 The Scheme may be amended at any time provided that regard is had to the recommendations of the independent remuneration panel.